All About Now Is the Time for Missions

 Dios te Bendiga, Shawn and Damaris

 The purpose of this mission is to share the love and hope of Jesus by loving and serving children and their families living in extreme poverty in indigenous communities and orphanages in Guatemala.
 We do this by partnering with effective, trustworthy, and licensed Non-Government-Organizations (NGOs- churches, schools, orphanages, community groups, humanitarian aid organizations) in Guatemala, and in the United States, and serving them through a variety of mission crews (see Mission Crews and Mission Sites above).
-We also plan to extend this mission beyond the Summer of 2014 by sharing these stories and experiences with others in the U.S. upon our return, and continuing our financial support through child sponsorship programs, and the collection of donations.
+We also plan to extend this mission beyond our summer mission by sharing these stories and experiences with others in the U.S. upon our return, and continuing our financial support through child sponsorship programs, and the collection of donations.

 Guiding Scripture for our Mission is the verse above, and the following: